Chaduke/paddles_balls_blocks_walls/README.md

 TODO List:

 Short Term
-- Add 10 more stages for a total of 30 by next week Dec 22, 2024
+- Add 10 more stages for a total of 30 by next week Dec 22, 2024 (Done already)
-- Add custom music and sounds for stages, menus, wherever it seems to fit and feel right.
+- Add custom music and sounds for stages, menus, wherever it seems to fit and feel right. (working on it)
-- Convert menus to fully 3D
+- Convert menus to fully 3D (still working on Help Menu)

 Long Term
 - Create a clone of all 50 original levels from Block 1.30 (20 done)